 Salt is essential in marinades as it can flow through the meat and release moisture within the cells.
 The benefits of most marinades occur within a couple of hours, making sure the meat is game for a barbecue.
 However, for convenience, you can leave the meat to marinate overnight provided the marinade isn’t too acidic.

-Extras Besides tasty side dishes and decent bread, sauces are an essential part of a successful BBQ.
+Besides tasty side dishes and decent bread, sauces are an essential part of a successful BBQ.
 Seasoned yoghurts, herby oils, fresh salsas, homemade horseradish or homemade mayonnaises are all excellent.
-Now, here are some of my favourite BBQ recipes for you to try with your game and teach you how to barbecue game.
+You can find my favourite barbecue recipes here.